Q: Any other Drosera species

 A noteworthy Drosera binata cultivar is Drosera 'Marston Dragon'.

-fast tentacle action.
-The marginal tentacles of D. burmannii can move 180° in a matter of tens
+fast tentacle action, the marginal tentacles of D. burmannii can move 180° in a matter of tens

 of seconds or even less, transporting or pushing bewildered insects into the middle of the leaf.
-Meanwhile,

-Drosera hamiltonii is a very nice species with flat leaves that unroll like a carpet.
+A very nice species with flat leaves that unroll like a carpet.
 This species

 is easy to maintain, but a little tricky to grow well.
 It flowers gorgeously, but only if provided with a chilly winter.